Healthy Homes Assessment Linden

 Draught Stopping Linden

-If a draught is felt from unreasonable gaps or holes, it needs to be closed.
+If a draught could be felt from unreasonable gaps or holes or holes, it needs to be sealed.

-See the full details for the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections